WintonCentre/kcp/README.md

 * Install babashka
 * Install npm
 * `npm run` to view scripts help in `package.json`
+* I'm hoping that babashka tasks will eventually wrap all the administrative scripts we use so we can generate a build system that works in Windows as well as Unix/bash flavour OSs. `bb tasks` will list those tasks.

 To run the configuration tool, and start a shadow-cljs dashboard:
 ```sh
 npm run config
 npm run watch-all
 ```

+The project is a Shadow-cljs deps.edn project.
+It no longer uses leiningen.

 Open `localhost:9630` for the shadow-cljs dashboard.
 The `:app` will be served on `localhost:3000` and the `:test-browser` on `localhost:3021`.